cyberbotics/ros2_documentation/source/Tutorials/Advanced/Simulation/Webots/Setting-Up-Simulation-Webots.rst

 ``WEBOTS_CONTROLLER_URL`` is used to define the name of the robot the driver should connect to.
 The ``controller_url_prefix()`` method is mandatory, as it allows ``webots_ros2_driver`` to add the correct protocol prefix depending on your platform.
 The ``robot_description`` parameter holds the contents of the URDF file which refers to the ``my_robot_driver.py`` Python plugin.
+You can see the ``driver`` node as the interface that connects your controller plugin to the target robot.

 .. literalinclude:: Code/robot_launch.py
     :language: python